-Once I made this Chocolate Grain Free Granola (or muesli), my children won’t stop eating it.
-They ate it first with cold milk, then as winter is setting in, they decided to heat their milk in the microwave and eat it warm, and then they sprinkled it on berries for an after dinner dessert with coconut cream.
-It has just enough cocoa and a little sweetener, to make this into a sweeter grain free granola.
+Once I made this Chocolate Grain-Free Granola (or muesli), my children won’t stop eating it.
+They ate it first with cold milk, then as winter was setting in, they decided to heat their milk in the microwave and eat it warm.
+They also sprinkle it on berries for an after dinner dessert with coconut cream or whipped cream.

-Take a look at the original Grain Free Granola post, and read why cereal is the first thing you should stop buying and eating.
+Take a look at my original Grain-Free Granola post, and read why cereal is the first thing you should stop buying and eating.
 And see the top myths that still surround cereal to this day (no.3 always makes me giggle).

 - Grain free granola bars – sugar free, gluten free, wheat free and nutritious.
 Drizzle with some 90% chocolate or add some orange zest to make them really special.